Manage users

 1. In the Astra Portal header, click Settings.

-2. In the Settings navigation menu, click the name of the active organization, and then select the organization where you want to invite a user.
+2. In the Settings navigation menu, make sure the enterprise/organization filter is set to the enterprise or organization that you want to manage.

 3. In the Settings navigation menu, click Users.